 If you can afford to take a career break, so much the better.
-But even a fortnight of annual leave spent at home may dial you down enough to gain some much-needed distance on your job.
+But even a fortnight of annual leave spent at home may dial you down enough to gain some much-needed perspective on your job.
 With space to think, you can start to see options that might otherwise have alluded you.

 “When we’re in a stressed or anxious state the amygdala – the part of the brain responsible for the fight or flight response – takes over,” explains Chloe Brotheridge, anxiety hypnotherapist and founder of calmer-you.com.
 “Meanwhile, your frontal cortex – the rational, clear thinking part of your brain – takes a back seat.
 That’s why it can be hard to make good decisions when you’re anxious.
 When we’re relaxed, our minds work more efficiently.
 Archimedes had his ‘eureka’ moment while chilling in the bath, while Issac Newton came up with his law of gravity while relaxing under a tree.
 Taking a break could help you to come up with your best ideas, too.”

 Karen Meager, managing director of career coaching company Monkey Puzzle Training, agrees.
-“It’s very hard to consider and think through a new career when you are stressed, stuck, or in a bad place,” she says.
+“It’s very hard to consider and think through finding a new job when you are stressed, stuck, or in a bad place,” she says.
 “Having a break can give you an opportunity to reevaluate your priorities, put things into perspective and work out what’s missing in your current role.”